Amazon

 AMZN has retraced from 2021 highs but the business is fundamentally stronger.
 AWS margin expansion, Advertising mix shift, and Kuiper (satellite) are three growth vectors not present in 2021.
 The stock trades at ~35× forward earnings — high vs. traditional retail, but low vs. a cloud/ad compounder.
 For Indian employees: Amazon's back-weighted vesting creates a large Year 3–4 tax event — planning ahead is critical.

 India tax snapshot — Amazon: Amazon RSUs follow a back-weighted schedule.
 Larger vests in years 3–4 mean significantly higher perquisite income in those years — tax planning with a CA in advance is highly recommended.
 Amazon does not offer ESPP.
-Selling within 24 months of vest: 30% STCG.
-Post-24 months: 20% LTCG with indexation.
-Schedule FA is compulsory.
+Selling within 24 months of vest: STCG at slab rate.
+Post-24 months: LTCG at 12.5% flat (Finance Act 2024 removed indexation effective July 23, 2024).
+Schedule FA is compulsory for all foreign holdings (no minimum threshold).

 Why diversification matters for AMZN holders